Habitat loss

 Bambelela Wildlife Sanctuary rescues and rehabilitates a variety of indigenous wild animals, such as zebras, monkeys, giraffes, warthogs and antelope, in Bela Bela, South Africa.

-ASI provided emergency funding for Bambelela to supplement its food supplies while its land recovered from the effects of the fire.
+ASI provided emergency funding for Bambelela to supplement its food supplies while its land recovered from the effects of a fire.
 With our donation, Bambela purchased over two tons of feed for its 300 residents.
 We also helped Bambelela fund essential repairs and replacements of lost or damaged facilities after the fire.

 Hoedspruit Elephant Rehabilitation and Development (HERD)